-9.10.1.
+9.6.1.
 Validity period

-Certificate Policy and Certification Practice Statement is in effect until changing it status to current and publish it in the repository of Certum.
+This Certificate Policy and Certification Practice Statement is in effect from the moment of changing its status to valid and publication in Certum's repository until the publication of the next valid version.

-9.10.2.
+9.6.2.
 Expiration

-This document is valid until it is replaced with a new version and loss of current status.
+This document is valid until it is replaced with a new version.
+The starting date of the validity of the new version of the Certificate Policy and Certification Practice Statement is also the expiry date of this Policy.

-9.10.3.
+9.6.3.
 Certificate Policy and Certification Practice Statement expiry effects